 Strawberry Kiwi Lemonade Concentrate Recipe

 3 cups strawberries with stems and leaves removed, rough chopped

 6 cups sugar

-Note: If you haven’t kiwi, you can just double the amount of strawberries and skip the kiwi entirely.
+Note: If you haven’t kiwi, you can just double the number of strawberries and skip the kiwi entirely.
 I think the kiwi is a great addition, however.

-Prepare your processing pot with about 5 pint jars, prepare you lids and rings in a saucepan and bring both to a gentle boil.
+Prepare your processing pot with about 5-pint jars and bring to a gentle boil.
 If you are new to canning and want to learn how to make awesome stuff like this recipe, head to www.startcanning.com to learn how.
-That’s my e course that is perfect for the busy beginner.
+That’s my e-course that is perfect for the busy beginner.
 Check it out, Wildflowers!

 Blend the fruit together in a blender, food processor, with an immersion blender, or food mill (a baby food mill would work fine!).
 If you haven’t one of these appliances, just chop the fruit into small pieces and don’t worry.
 It will cook down readily.
 If you have terribly picky children, you could choose to strain the mixture through a sieve at this point to remove the pretty black kiwi seeds, but luckily, my kids don’t mind them.